Master in Architecture I (MArch I), Professional Degree

 For students entering without advanced standing, a minimum of seven terms of full-time study in residence, including thesis, is required.
 Individuals admitted with advanced standing normally begin with the third term of the program and must complete a minimum of five terms of full-time study in residence.
 Under special circumstances, students may receive permission to reduce their course load and extend their studies over a longer period of time.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.

 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre- professional degree is not, by itself, recognized as an accredited degree.

 The Harvard University Graduate School of Design's Department of Architecture offers the following NAAB accredited degree programs:

-Master in Architecture (non-pre-professional degree + 105 graduate credit hours)
+Master of Architecture (non-pre-professional degree + 105 graduate credit hours on the NAAB scale)

-Master in Architecture (pre-professional degree + 75 graduate credit hours)
+Master of Architecture AP (pre-professional degree + 75 graduate credit hours on the NAAB scale)